-Without the beginning, the middle or the end, the endless are its glories, the endless are the numerous gifts.
-The moon, the sun, with eyes can be seen, unto you for the light lit along with invited summoned the mouths/faces, own splendour in the universal form, this from your own burning.
+Without beginning, the middle or end, endless are its victories, endless are the numerous gifts.
+The moon, the sun, eyes of unto you for the light lit along with invited summoned the mouths/faces, own splendour in the universal form, this from your own burning.

-What this is speaking of is space and GOD.
-Of what can be seen from here on earth with our eyes.
+What this is speaking of is space and GOD and of what can be seen from here on earth with our eyes.
 The light that you lit inviting the spirit (the faces of), own splendour in the universal form, from your own burning.

 What does it say in Gita?